-Activity 3.1: Promote Leading Career Pathway Models and Best Practices.
+Activity 3.1: Promote Leading Career Pathway Models and Best Practices

 The state agency partners will develop career development guides and technical assistance materials to promote leading career pathway models and best practices that can be implemented through regional sector partnerships and other regional sector initiatives.
 These technical assistance materials and professional development will address how to improve career services and expand access to accelerated and integrated work-based and classroom training, aligned and integrated programs of study leading to industry-recognized credentials, as well as support services for targeted populations facing barriers to employment.
-They also will address how to fully mainstream targeted populations.
-These targeted populations will include the long-term unemployed, low-skilled, low literate, and low-income adults, those receiving public assistance, out-of-school youth, veterans, individuals with disabilities and migrant workers.
+They also will address how to fully mainstream targeted populations into sector-based career pathway initiatives to achieve similar outcomes relative to other populations.
+These targeted populations will include the long-term unemployed, low-skilled adults, low-income adults, low literacy adults, those receiving public assistance, out-of-school youth, veterans, individuals with disabilities, migrant and seasonal farmworkers, ex-offenders, English language learners, older individuals, homeless individuals, single parents, youth in the foster system who have aged out, displaced homemakers and Indians, Alaska Natives and Native Hawaiians.
 The promotion of the models and best practice will be built on lessons learned from the following:

-- Sector-based Job-Training Economic Development/SNAP pilot project involving communitybased organizations serving SNAP and TANF recipients as well as ICCB initiatives, including Integrated Education and Training (IET) programs. - Disability Employment Initiative (DEI) pilot projects for individuals with disabilities.
+- Sector-based Job Training and Economic Development/SNAP pilot project involving communitybased organizations serving SNAP and TANF recipients as well as ICCB initiatives, including Integrated Education and Training (IET) programs. - Disability Employment Initiative (DEI) pilot projects for individuals with disabilities.
 These career pathway initiatives will be supported by core and required partners.

-Activity 3.2: Expand and Improve Bridge and Integrated Education and Training Models.
+Activity 3.2: Expand and Improve Bridge and Integrated Education and Training Models

 The state agency partners will focus on expanding access and success in sector-based bridge programs that provide opportunities for low-skilled and low literate youth and adults.
-The state will support new initiatives that promote sector-based pre-bridge, bridge programs, and integrated education and training models that expand access and success of low-skilled youth and adults in career pathways.
+The state will support new initiatives that promote sector-based pre-bridge, bridge programs and integrated education and training models that expand access and success of low-skilled youth and adults in career pathways.
 These programs are designed to introduce individuals to career pathway programs of interest.
 A common definition of bridge programs has been developed to ensure all core and required partners have a basic understanding of the provisions of services under these programs.
 The partners will revisit this definition and other policies to ensure that it aligns with current employer and workforce readiness needs.
 The state recognizes the use of bridge programs as a foundation for career pathway systems and also as a foundation for employment opportunities and other training.
 ICCB will work closely with core and required partners under WIOA to re-examine the use of bridge programs to those individuals who lack basic skills as a way of connecting with Title I and Title III for training opportunities and with Title IV to ensure those who are basic skill deficient and have learning differences have access tools needed to be successful.